Catherine F. West

 Ph.D., University of Washington, 2009

-Areas of interest: focuses on two questions in archaeology: 1) what are the effects of Holocene climate change and resource availability on prehistoric subsistence in Arctic and Subarctic ecosystems, particularly in coastal Alaska; and 2) how can we apply the archaeological record to contemporary environmental issues?
-To address these questions, zooarchaeological and stable isotope data in the context of historical ecology and evolutionary ecology is used to clarify the long-term relationship between hunter-gatherers and the Gulf of Alaska environment.
-Committed to promoting the relevance of these data for indigenous communities and marine resource managers by participating in collaborative research projects inspired by contemporary environmental concerns.
+Catherine West’s research focuses on two questions in archaeology: 1) what are the effects of Holocene climate change and resource availability on prehistoric subsistence in Arctic and Subarctic ecosystems, particularly in coastal Alaska; and 2) how can we apply the archaeological record to contemporary environmental issues?
+To address these ideas, West uses zooarchaeological and stable isotope data in the context of historical ecology and evolutionary ecology to clarify the long-term relationship between hunter-gatherers and the environment.
+These research projects derive from contemporary concerns about the long-term effects of landscape change, invasive species introductions, and changing climate in northern regions.
+West’s current field projects include survey and excavation on Alaska’s Kodiak Island, Chirikof Island, and the Aleutian Islands, and has been funded by the National Science Foundation, the Smithsonian Institution, and the National Geographic Society.

 2013 West, Catherine F., Special Section Editor.
 Islands, Coastlines, and Stable Isotopes: Advances in Archaeology and Geochemistry.
 Journal of Island and Coastal Archaeology 8(2): 149-277.